IRS Tax Refund Schedule [2020 Tax Year]

 *Note: These are estimated dates based on previous tax refund schedules released by the IRS.
 Due to auditing processes, the IRS no longer publishes tax refund schedule charts.
 Refunds may be delayed this year due to the pandemic.
 These dates also assume returns are filed electronically with no errors.
 Paper returns may take a lot longer this year due to pandemic-related staffing issues.

 That was a lot of information to get through.
 But the main things to remember are:

 - Taxes are due Thursday, April 15, 2021.

 - If you are eligible for a refund, you can anticipate your refund about 21 days after you e-File your return.

 - If you file by mail, it can take up to 12 weeks to get your refund.

 - For state tax returns, you should expect to wait up to 30 days to get your refund.

-- If your federal tax return includes the Additional Child Tax Credit (ACTC) or the Earned Income Tax Credit (EITC) and you file early, your refund may be held until at least February 15, 2020.
+- If your federal tax return includes the Additional Child Tax Credit (ACTC) or the Earned Income Tax Credit (EITC) and you file early, your refund may be held until the first week of March.

 - The new tax reform legislation may result in refund changes for some taxpayers.

 If you have any questions, let us know in the comments.
 Although, depending on your specific situation, you may need to speak with your tax advisor.